ibm-cloud-docs/containers/cs_integrations.md

        ```
        {: screen}

-    3. Optional: Compare the service credentials that you decoded in the previous step with the service credentials that you find in the {{site.data.keyword.Bluemix_notm}} dashboard.
+    3. Optional: Compare the service credentials that you decoded in the previous step with the service credentials that you find for your service instance in the {{site.data.keyword.Bluemix_notm}} dashboard.

 7. Now that your service is bound to your cluster, you must configure your app to [access the service credentials in the Kubernetes secret](#adding_app).